andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 `class MyClass: SuperClass, Protocol1, Protocol2 { ... }`

-When the delegat_or_ class gets initialized, a second step is often to immediately assign an instance of the class that's adopted the delegate protocol to its `delegate` property so that everything is &#8220;wired up&#8221;.
+When the delegat_or_ class gets initialized, a second step is often to immediately assign an instance of the class that's adopted the delegate protocol to its `delegate` property so that everything is "wired up&#8221;.

 <a name="in-practice" class="jump-target"></a>